A-N-M-Noor/LazyGo_WRO2025/src/README.md

 | **Move Dist** | 7 | 150 | -1m to 1m $\to$ 50 to 250 |

 This ensures that the ESP32 receives clean, error-free commands at a reasonable frequency.

+#### Possible Improvement
+As of now, only one byte is allocated for the value itself.
+This might not be enough on some occasions.
+For example, when we tried to send distance values from the LiDAR to the ESP32, we had to cap the distance value at 200cm, and lose sub-cm precision as well.
+Somehow allocating two or four bytes for the values should be a big improvement for this.
+Also, there are dedicated communication protocols which could have been used...
+For example, recently we explored MAVLink protocol.
+This is a really robust communication system used by high-end flight controllers like Pixhawk.
+But we didn't have enough time to implement it on our robot.
+Although it would have been an overkill for our robot anyways!

 ### Odometry
 A really interesting feature of our robot is that it can calculate its realtime position.
 We achieved this by fusing the realtime orientation value with the motor's encoder values.
 When the robot is moving in a straight line, it is possible to calculate how far the robot has moved using the encoder values.
 But it is not so simple when the robot turns while moving.
 So when the robot is turning, we can actually divide its curved path into tiny sections that resembles straight lines.
 Then accumulating those straight lines and taking their directions into account, we can find the actual cartesian displacement of the robot with reliable precision.